Omshrivastav12/LLM_Based_ChatBot_using_LLM/README.md

 Now you’re all set to explore and enhance the RAG-based system!
 ```

-This revised version avoids mentioning Jupyter notebooks and focuses entirely on the modular coding structure with `Functions.py` and `main.py`, providing proper context and step-by-step instructions.
-Let me know if further refinements are needed!
 ## 🔑 Key Features

 - **Combines Retrieval and Generation**: RAG provides an optimal balance between data retrieval and generative responses, leveraging the best of both worlds.